 This building’s story has something of a strange beginning.
 In the late 1880s, real estate investor and elevator entrepreneur William Hale commissioned Daniel Burnham and John Wellborn Root to design a 14-story building at the corner of Washington and State.
 There was one small problem: A building already stood on the spot and tenants on its upper floors wouldn’t give up their leases.
 To work around this situation, the contractor jacked up the second, third and fourth floors of the existing building and demolished the raised basement and first floor.
 Construction began on the new building's foundation while its tenants remained above.

 Following Root's untimely death in 1891, Daniel Burnham hired designer Charles Atwood.
-Once the leases on the upper floors ran out, Hale completed the building using Atwood’s new design.
-The new 10-story structure opened in 1895 with planned spaces for doctors and dentists to see patients downtown.
+Once the leases on the upper floors ran out, the building was completed using Atwood’s new design.
+The new 14-story structure opened in 1895 with planned spaces for doctors and dentists to see patients downtown.
 Large glass windows allowed for ample amounts of daylight to stream into the office spaces.
 The light allowed for better visibility during medical exams, and the white terra cotta projected a hygienic image to tenants and their patients.

 Restoration and Adaptive Reuse

 The Reliance Building struggled to maintain full occupancy after the Great Depression.
 The building’s small retail spaces were hard to fill, and it fell into disrepair.
 Although it was recognized as a National Historic Landmark in 1970, it continued to deteriorate until the city of Chicago purchased the building in 1994.

 That year, restoration of the building’s exterior began.
 The damaged terra cotta and all of the windows were replaced.
 The building was then sold to a private developer who renovated the interior—including the stunning elevator lobby—and created the boutique Hotel Burnham (now Alise Chicago).